sushma-prog/Netflix-database-cleaning-project/README.md

-# 🎬 Netflix Dataset Cleaning – Mini Project
+# 🎬 Netflix Dataset Cleaning & Visualization – Mini Project

 ## 🔍 Objective
 Clean and preprocess Netflix dataset to make it ready for analysis.